krumstein/luna/doc/man/luna.8.rst

             Name of the **osimage** to be assigned to group of nodes.

         **--network**, **-N**
             Network for BOOTIF interface.
 BOOTIF is a special placeholder for interface.
-This interface will be determined by luna based on mac address of the node.
-Usually this is provisioning interface.
+This interface will be determined by luna based on the mac address of the node.
+Usually this is the provisioning interface.

         **--bmcsetup**, **-b**
             Name of the **bmcsetup** object to configure BMC of nodes.